 - checking any cables for wear, especially if they're hidden behind furniture or under carpets.

 Water conducts electricity so you should never take mains-powered appliances such as heaters, hairdryers or radios into a bathroom.
 And don’t switch off a plug with wet hands.

 Register white goods and other electrical appliances, including second-hand products, with the manufacturer or registermyappliance.org.uk so you can find out if there’s a safety issue.
 You’ll need to know the brand name, serial number, the model and when you bought it if you can remember.

 It’s recommended that you get your wiring checked by a registered electrician within ten years of installation and every five years after that.
 You should also:

 - make sure you buy electrical appliances with a British or European safety mark

 - check plugs and sockets for any damage – they shouldn’t have burn marks, give off excessive heat or make crackling noises

 - check wires on appliances

-If you use an electric blanket, get it tested after three years and look out for signs of wear, such as scorch marks, worn flex or frayed material.
-Never use a hot water bottle and an electric blanket together, even if the blanket is switched off and don’t use one if you have continence problems.
+If you use an electric blanket, get it tested every three years and look out for signs of wear, such as scorch marks, worn flex or frayed material.
+Never use a hot water bottle and an electric blanket together, even if the blanket is switched off, and don’t use one if you have continence problems.
 Consider replacing it after ten years.
 Electric blankets should be recycled with other electrical goods and not put in your domestic waste bin.